ThePrimeagen/fem-jsperf/lessons/01-introduction/B-requirements.md

 ---
-title: "Perf Basics"
+title: "Requirements"
-description: "The basic knowledge you should know when attempting perf improvements"
+description: "What you need to get started"
 ---

 ### Rust